Mi (film)

 Mi (မီ) is a 2018 Burmese drama film, written and directed by Na Gyi.
-Paing Phyo Thu portrayed as the lead character "Mi", along with Nay Toe as Thaw Swe.
-The film is an adaptation of the novel "Mi" by prominent and well-respected novelist, Kyi Aye.
+Paing Phyo Thu portrayed the lead character, Mi, and Nay Toe played Thaw Swe.
+The film is an adaptation of the novel Mi by prominent and well-respected novelist, Kyi Aye.
 Mi was produced by Victoria Film Production and premiered in Myanmar on November 9, 2018.
-Despite the high expectations, the film was well received by the audience.
-There were harsh public criticisms at Myanmar Academy Awards (2018) for leaving Mi with no award.
+The film was well received by the audience.
+Despite high expectations, there were harsh public criticisms at Myanmar Academy Awards (2018) for giving Mi no award.

-Mi received 2 nominations (Best Actress, Best Film) and 1 award (Best Director of Photography) at ASEAN international Film Festival and Awards (2019).
-Mi was also officially selected for Cardiff International Film Festival (2020) and Festival International de Cinema de Lleida Visual Art (2020).
+Mi received two nominations (Best Actress, Best Film) and one award (Best Director of Photography) at ASEAN international Film Festival and Awards (2019).
+It was officially selected for Cardiff International Film Festival (2020) and Festival International de Cinema de Lleida Visual Art (2020).